iotile/candidate_coding_challenges/cloud/README.md

 The goal of this exercise is to build an API that will allow a user to register time blocks with a name and then query the resulting timeline.

-1. Setup a Django server within a Docker container.
-This server will need a PostgreSQL database to store models, which will also be into a Docker container.
-We recommend describing these containers using docker-compose.
-2. Define the `Timeblock` model and migrations to save it in DB.
+1. Define the `Timeblock` model and migrations to save it in DB.
    - id: int (auto-increment)
    - name: str
    - start_time: datetime
    - end_time: datetime
-3. Add API routes using the `django-rest-framework` library.
+2. Add API routes using the `django-rest-framework` library.
 You have to choose the names and methods.
    1. A route to create a new timeblock (save it in DB).
    2. A route to get the list of all saved timeblocks.
    3. A route to get a timeblock info from its id.
    4. A route to delete a timeblock by its id.
    5. A route to get the resulting timeline (you can mock it for now: we'll compute the timeline in next step).
-4. Compute the timeline based on all the timeblocks in DB, and return it on API route call.
+3. Compute the timeline based on all the timeblocks in DB, and return it on API route call.
    It is basically a data structure that would be used by some frontend to display a contiguous timeline.
    We have to resolve overlapping (if 2 timeblocks overlap the resulting name will be the concatenation of the 2 names) and gaps (no timeblock defined during some time).